cloudfoundry/docs-deploying-cf/ec2/configure_aws_cf.html.md

     * **Port Range**: "4443"
     * **Source**: "0.0.0.0/0"
 1. Click **Save**.
-1. Update `REPLACE_WITH_BOSH_SECURITY_GROUP` in your manifest with the "microbosh" security group ID.
+1. Update `REPLACE_WITH_BOSH_SECURITY_GROUP` in your manifest with the name of the "microbosh" security group.
+Note: You must use add the name of the security group to the manifest, not the security group ID.

 ###<a id="create-cf-subnet"></a> Create a Subnet for Cloud Foundry Deployment